Deepacat/GregTech-Modern/docs/content/Gameplay/mechanics/tools/Gadgets/Datastick.md

 Copies configurations and filters of AE2 ME busses and hatch multiparts, as well as links ME Pattern buffers and proxies together

-Shift right click a ME hatch or bus to copy the configuration, it will tell you in chat when you do,
+Sneak right click a ME hatch or bus to copy the configuration, it will tell you in chat when you do,

 Right click an AE2 ME multipart to paste the config from the previous copy.